Ladybird beetles

 Summary

-Larvae look very different, often being dark coloured and spiny, with a long tapered abdomen (last segment of the body) behind six prominent legs.
+The larvae look very different.
+They are typically dark coloured with a long tapered abdomen (last segment of the body) behind six prominent legs.
+They lack wings, but are often covered in tiny spines.

 A few species of ladybirds are herbivorous, and thus can damage crops rather than protecting them.
 In Australia the most common such species is the 28 spotted ladybird, easily identified by the number of markings on its back.